 There are some LEDs on the front of the eqo which alert you to how it’s working.
 Greens means the unit is operating seamlessly.
 Red means the booster is too close to the antenna and you should move them further apart and orange means the booster is too close to an external signal and it needs to be moved to a different location.

 I kept my testing of the eqo pretty simple.
 Once I had the eqo setup I took my iPhone 6s Plus into the room of my home which gets the weakest signal.
 I first recorded the signal strength with the eqo turned off.
 Then I turned the eqo on and did the same.
 I think the results pretty much speak for themselves.

 Reception without the eqo.
 Note: only 2 bars of service.
 I also put my phone into field test mode, which is the proper way to measure a phone’s actual reception.
+See instructions for how to put your iphone in test mode.
 Without the eqo turned on you can see the reading above, which measured in at -82.

 Please notice that signal strength, measured in decibels (dB), is expressed as a negative number and can range from about -30 to -110.
 On certain phones, the number may show as positive in test mode.
 In such cases, convert it to negative.
 For example, 60 dB is actually -60 dB.
 The closer the number is to zero, the better signal your phone is receiving.
 Thus, a reading of -60 dB is a stronger signal than -75 dB.